 Soviet Union: Kombrig Grigorii Fedorovich Kondrashov (various spellings), who had commanded the 18th Rifle Division during the Winter War, is executed.
 The charge is that he abandoned his division, which was encircled near Lemeti due to his negligence.
-Witnesses claimed that Kondrashov split his encircled force into two parts, put all the best troops into his group and all the sick and wounded into the other under someone else's command, and then broke through the lines.
+Witnesses claimed that Kondrashov split his encircled force into two parts, then put all the best troops into his group and all the sick and wounded into the other group under someone else's command, and then broke through the lines with his picked men.
 Kondrashov himself supposedly changed into an ordinary soldier's uniform during the breakout.
 Ironically, the other group made it back intact, while Kondrashov's force was badly mauled.
 The division had been disbanded afterward, and Kondrashev arrested on 3 March 1940.

 Future History: James Brady is born in Centralia, Illinois.
 He will become President Ronald Reagan's press secretary in the 1980s and be permanently disabled during the assassination attempt on Reagan's life.
 He later supported gun control, and the "Brady Bill" is named after him.
 Brady passed away on 4 August 2014.

 |A Whitley bomber pilot gives the 'thumbs up', 29 August 1940.|

 August 4, 1940: Dueling Legends in the US